TeTeLicious18/TeTeLicious18/README.md

-- 👋 Hi, I’m Stefan Comisu, an electronics engineer student who's always had a passion for coding
+-  Hi, I’m Stefan Comisu, an electronics engineer student who's always had a passion for coding
-- 👀 I’m interested in learning new skills andchallenging myself with new tasks everyday
+-  I’m interested in learning new skills andchallenging myself with new tasks everyday
-- 🌱 I’m currently learning Object OrientedProgramming, specifically in C++
-- 📫 How to reach me:
+-  How to reach me:
 email: stefan.comisu@yahoo.com
 instagram: @comii18
 linkedin: https://www.linkedin.com/in/stefan-antonio-comisu-86923526a/